bwong02/MICB475_24W1_Team_11/README.md

 1. Create a column with the Group + H. pylori status
 2. Make heat map comparing the different categories (UJEMI+ anemia group did a heat map)
 3. Outline proposal before next meeting (aims and research question)
-4. Check with Hans if trimming or denoising is appropriate
+4. Eventually check with Hans if trimming or denoising is appropriate

 Other Notes:
  - If we find an non-annotated ASV, we can BLAST it